 Now the thing is this.
 Our actual draining the swamp mission is to add a collection of file names and dates, containing the names of all the files whose date is newer than some given date, which will be the date we last built and published the site.
-While our overall design would be more clean if we do this conversion to
+While our overall design would be more habitable if we do this conversion to

 Pathname, it’s not really standing in our way.

 We’re torn between two notions.
 First, we believe that we should always keep the code squeaky clean because grubby code slows us down.
 But second, we believe that once the code is a bit grubby, we follow the “Boy Scout Rule” of leaving the campground a bit cleaner than we found it.
 The trick with that is that we clean what we find to be dirty as we do our work, so that the areas that affect us get better and the areas that don’t affect us get left alone until we visit them.

 Tozier and I have sort of fallen in love with a “better” design.
 We imagine that a design around

 Pathname would be better than what we have.
 And we’ve done a few little experiments, which give us a pretty good reason to believe we’re right.
 So … suppose we’re right.
 Suppose using

 Pathname would in fact be better.
 So what?
 It’s not hurting us right now.
 Our artistic sense tells us to fix it “because it would be better”.
 But it’s not in the way of our progress right now.

 So I’m calling it.
 When we next get to work, probably next week, we’ll build our “manifest” of files and dates.
 Maybe we’ll use